-1. Structure and functions of the LSC and CULSR
+Structure and functions of the Council and Commissioner

-The LSC is an inter-governmental statutory corporation created by the Legal Profession Uniform Law (Uniform Law).
+The Council is an inter-governmental statutory corporation created by the Legal Profession Uniform Law (Uniform Law).
 The Uniform Law regulates the legal profession in Victoria, NSW and Western Australia.

-The LSC consists of seven members drawn from participating jurisdictions:
+The Council consists of seven members drawn from participating jurisdictions:

-- two members appointed by the host Attorney-General on the recommendation of the Law Council of Australia; - one member appointed by the host Attorney-General on the recommendation of the Australian Bar Association; - three members appointed by the host Attorney-General on the recommendation of the Standing Committee on the basis of their expertise in one or more of the following areas: - o the practice of law - the protection of consumers - the regulation of the legal profession - o financial management; and - one member appointed as the Chair by the host Attorney-General on the recommendation of the Standing Committee.1
+- two members appointed by the host Attorney-General on the recommendation of the Law Council of Australia; - one member appointed by the host Attorney-General on the recommendation of the Australian Bar Association; - three members appointed by the host Attorney-General on the recommendation of the Standing Committee on the basis of their expertise in one or more of the following areas: - the practice of law - o the protection of consumers - o the regulation of the legal profession - o financial management;, and - one member appointed as the Chair by the host Attorney-General on the recommendation of the Standing Committee.1

-The CULSR is a statutory officer and performs the dual roles of CULSR and CEO of the LSC.
+The Commissioner is a statutory officer and performs the dual roles of Commissioner and CEO of the Council.

-The LSC's work is overseen by a Standing Committee, which comprises the Attorneys General of the jurisdictions participating in the scheme, currently Victoria, NSW and Western Australia.
+The Council's work is overseen by a Standing Committee, which comprises the Attorneys General of the jurisdictions participating in the scheme, currently Victoria, New South Wales and Western Australia.

-1.1 Our organisational structure
+Our organisational structure

-The LSC and CULSR are supported by an Admissions Committee, which is responsible for developing Admissions Rules.
+The Council and Commissioner are supported by an Admissions Committee, which is responsible for developing Admissions Rules.
 Those rules set out the qualification prerequisites for admission to the legal profession, the procedural requirements for admission and the process of accrediting law courses and practical legal training providers.
-The Committee also has a broader role, providing advice to the LSC about admissions matters.
+The Committee also has a broader role, providing advice to the Council about admissions matters.